mizuumi/LegalViz/README.md

 # Dataset License

 LegalViz dataset annotations are distributed under CC BY-SA 4.0.
-When you create any derivations, e.g., datasets, papers, etc, from JDocQA, please cite our paper accordingly.
+When you create any derivations, e.g., datasets, papers, etc, from LegalViz, please cite our paper accordingly.
 If your derivations are web-based projects, please cite our paper and include the link to this github page.

 # Download